hakanai/haqua/README.markdown

 Hacks in use
 ------------

+(Note: the tests in parentheses demonstrate the issue, _not_ the fix.)

 JButton:

 * When switching look and feel at runtime, segmented buttons no longer lose their borders.